Unimodal Measurable Pseudo-Anosov Maps: Introduction

 The behavior of the sphere homeomorphism~$F$ depends on two pieces of information about the tent map~$f$: its \emph{height}, and the nature of the orbit of its turning point.

 \begin{itemize}

-\item The height can be defined dynamically either as the rotation number of the outside map, a circle endomorphism associated with~$f$ (Section~\ref{sec:outside}); or as the prime ends rotation number of the basin of infinity in the attractor model~\cite{prime}.
-It can be computed directly from the kneading sequence of~$f$, at least when it is rational~\cite{HS}.
+\item The height can be defined dynamically either as the rotation number of the outside map, a circle endomorphism associated with~$f$ (Section~\ref{sec:outside}); or as the prime ends rotation number of the basin of infinity when $\hI$ is embedded in the sphere as an attractor of a sphere homeomorphism which extends $\hf$~\cite{prime}.
+It can be determined algorithmically from the kneading sequence of~$f$ when it is rational, and approximated arbitrarily closely when it is irrational~\cite{HS}.
 It is a decreasing function of the parameter~$\lambda$, with an interval of parameters corresponding to each rational height, and a single parameter corresponding to each irrational.

 \item As far as the orbit of the turning point is concerned, the main distinction is between the post-critically finite (where the orbit of~$c$ is periodic or pre-periodic) and the post-critically infinite cases.